wasay530/NeuroPrognosis-AI-Multi-Modal-Dementia-Risk-Assessment/README.md

 ## Abstract

-Dementia, particularly Alzheimer's Disease (AD), is often characterized as a **"Disconnection Syndrome"**—the breakdown of functional pathways between brain regions before significant structural atrophy occurs.
+Dementia, particularly Alzheimer's Disease (AD), is often characterized as a **"Disconnection Syndrome"** the breakdown of functional pathways between brain regions before significant structural atrophy occurs.

 **NeuroPrognosis-AI** is a dual-stream diagnostic pipeline designed to detect these subtle failures.
 Unlike traditional "Black Box" Deep Learning, this framework uses **Explainable AI (XAI)** to extract interpretable biomarkers:
 1.  **Spatial Topology (MRI):** Identifying the loss of "hub" connectivity in the Default Mode Network (DMN).